Dare to drive the challenging Camp Bird Road in CO

 Camp Bird Road is the name of a narrow, picturesque mountain road, located southwest of Ouray County, in the U.S. state of Colorado.
 You should have a 4WD and no fear of heights.

 How long is Camp Bird Road?

 The road, also known as County Road 361, is totally unpaved with compact dirt surface.
 It’s 8.20km (5.1 miles) long, running east-southwest from Ouray (on Million Dollar Highway) to Camp Bird.
 Ouray is a town originally established by miners chasing silver and gold in the surrounding mountains and Camp Bird is a famous and highly-productive old gold mine located between Ouray and Telluride.
 It has been around since the mid 1800's and has produced well over a million troy ounces of gold.
-The mine is within the Sneffels-Red Mountain-Telluride mining district in the San Juan Mountains.
+The mine is within the Sneffels-Red Mountain-Telluride mining district.

 Is Camp Bird Road in CO open?

 Located above Ouray in the San Juan Mountains, the first part of the road (the first 4 miles - to the Senator Creek area) is open year round.
 The rest, marked by a winter gate, is only open during the summer months.
 The road provides an access to Yankee Boy Basin and Imogene Pass and then down to Telluride.
 The road is exposed and can get very icy.
 There is an avalanche danger on the road.

 When was the Camp Bird Road in CO built?